-Nevertheless, there are a number of limitations to our model, even for the steady case.
-The first, as discussed in §2.1, is our assumption of an optically thick fibre, which is likely to break down once the fibre is at its thinnest.
-Unfortunately, determining the energy transfer for an optically thin fibre would involve tracing rays within the fibre; methods to do so have been discussed by, for example, Lee and Jaluria (1997), Lentes and Siedow (1999), and more recently Frank and Klar (2011).
+As discussed in §2.1, a limitation in our model is the assumption of an optically thick fibre, which is likely to break down once the fibre is at its thinnest.
+Unfortunately, determining the energy transfer for an optically thin fibre would involve tracing rays within the fibre; methods to do so have been discussed by, for example, [11,12] and, more recently, [7].
 Secondly, we should solve for the temperature field outside the fibre, taking into account that the convective transfer to the fibre will be affected by the speed of the fibre and that the presence of the air will affect the (external) radiative transfer.

-However, the above extensions would necessarily involve computationally intense problems, negating the entire philosophy behind our work, that is to derive realistic yet simple models for fibre drawing that may be solved quickly.
-In light of this, useful extensions to our models that could still be readily solved would be the inclusion of multiple layers, as discussed by Cheng and Jaluria (2007), Suman and Tandon (2010), and of viscous dissipation.
-This latter effect was analysed by (Wylie and Huang, 2007) for a simplified case, who found that dissipative effects were important once the fibre had thinned, and a one-dimensional analysis required the inclusion of inertial effects.
-Similarly, Lee and Jaluria (1997) argued that viscous dissipation made two-dimensional effects important, and so it would be expedient to include this effect in future extensions of our work.
+However, the foregoing extensions would necessarily involve computationally intense problems, negating the entire philosophy behind our work, that is, to derive realistic yet simple models for fibre drawing that may be solved quickly.
+In light of this, useful extensions to our models that could still be readily solved would be the inclusion of multiple layers, as discussed by [2,21], and of viscous dissipation.
+This latter effect was analysed for a simplified case by [22], who found that dissipative effects were important once the fibre had thinned, and a one-dimensional analysis required the inclusion of inertial effects.
+Similarly, [11] argued that viscous dissipation made two-dimensional effects important, and so it would be expedient to include this effect in future extensions of our work.